LoganNeally/Homelab/README.md

 ```bash
 curl ifconfig.me
 ```
-the URl should be in the http://1.1.1.1:9000 format.
+the URL should be in the http://1.1.1.1:9000 format.
 The API Key is pretty straightforward.
 When setting up the TheHive, use the advanced options and the JSON format.
 I ran into no issues this way.